pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 This page shows the list of all product categories, which at the moment should only include a single category named "Tickets" of the type "Normal category".

 We will click the :btn-icon:fa3-plus: Create a new category: button and give the category a name such as "Extras".
-Under "Category type", we will select "Add-on product category".
+Under "Category type", we will select `Add-on product category`.
 We are not planning to use the cross-selling feature for this event, so the cross-selling categories are not relevant for us.
 Clicking the :btn:Save: button at the bottom of the page takes us back to the product categories page.
 This page now lists two entries: "Tickets" and our newly created category named "Extras".